 Your musicians will be much happier too!

 For one, they’ll be able to practice in the right key.
 To the actual audio track.
-Planning Center has surprisingly good audio quality on the key change function.
+With most apps you can load MP3s and even change the key of the track.
 They’ll have all of the audio files, additional reference files if needed, clear direction notes, and all the charts they need.
 All of which they take to rehearsals and services on their tablet.

 If you have the hot-shot song memorizer on your team who doesn’t use charts on Sundays, they can just pull up the set list and order of service on their phones.